Matrix Factorization-Based Solar Spectral Irradiance Missing Data Imputation with Uncertainty Quantification: Relevant Literature

-under the noisy setting, where $h(\cdot)$ is certain error function and $\delta>0$ is regularizing parameter.
-One common choice of $h$ is the sum of squared error.
-In robust matrix completion, $h$ is specified as a robust loss function such as Huber loss \citep{wong_matrix_2017}.

-Problem~\eqref{eq:noise free nuclear} and \eqref{eq:noisy nuclear} can be solved by 1) semi-definite program (SDP) solvers \citep{srebro_maximum-margin_2004} which becomes expensive when the matrix is large, or 2) \textit{Singular value thresholding} (SVT) which iteratively shrinks the singular values of the matrix \citep{cai_singular_2010}, or 3) by adopting an expectation maximization (EM, \citealp{dempster_maximum_1977}) idea \citep{mazumder_spectral_2010}.
-Considering $h$ as the sum of squared error,
+Several ideas have been proposed to relax the rank restriction, including nuclear norm minimization (NNM \citealp{candes_exact_2009, fazel_matrix_2002, candes_power_2010, recht_guaranteed_2010}), and low Frobenius norm factorization \citep{rennie_fast_2005, hastie_matrix_2015}.
+The NNM problem can be solved by 1) semi-definite program (SDP) solvers \citep{srebro_maximum-margin_2004} which become expensive when the matrix is large, or 2) \textit{singular value thresholding} (SVT) which iteratively shrinks the singular values of the matrix \citep{cai_singular_2010}, or 3) by adopting an EM idea \citep{mazumder_spectral_2010}.
+The low Frobenius norm factorization problem,

-where $\fnorm{Z} = \sqrt{\tr(Z^\top Z)}$ is the matrix Frobenius norm for any matrix $Z$. \citet{mazumder_spectral_2010} propose the \texttt{Soft-Impute} algorithm which uses EM-type iterations to solve the problem.

-The second idea further relaxes it to low Frobenius norm factorization.
-Consider the rank-constrained matrix factorization problem

-\citet{rennie_fast_2005} prove the equivalence between regularizing $\fnorm{A}^2+\fnorm{B}^2$ and $\norm{AB^\top}_*$.
-Problem~\eqref{eq:matrix factorization} can be addressed by SDP solvers \citep{srebro_maximum-margin_2004}, gradient-based method \citep{rennie_fast_2005}, or \textit{alternating minimization} \citep{jain_low-rank_2013, hastie_matrix_2015} given its bi-convexity (i.e. given $B$, the objective function is convex in $A$, and vice versa).
-Specifically, \citet{hastie_matrix_2015} adopt both the alternating minimization idea and the EM-type idea inspired by \citet{mazumder_spectral_2010}, thus is one of the most time efficient algorithms.
-They propose the \texttt{SoftImpute-ALS} algorithm which iteratively fills in the missing entries with the current estimate $\hat X$ and solves the low-Frobenius-norm factorization.
-They demonstrate that under certain easy-to-verify conditions, the limit point $A_*B_*^{\top}$ is also a solution to Problem~\eqref{eq:soft impute}, thus also to \eqref{eq:noisy nuclear}.
-It is also considered from Bayesian perspective \citep{salakhutdinov_bayesian_2008, nakajima_theoretical_2011} since Problem~\eqref{eq:matrix factorization} is equivalent to maximizing the posterior of $A,B$ under Gaussian priors.
+due to its smoothness and bi-convexity, can be solved by gradient-based methods \citep{rennie_fast_2005} or \textit{alternating minimization} \citep{jain_low-rank_2013, hastie_matrix_2015}.
+Specifically, \citet{hastie_matrix_2015} propose the \texttt{SoftImpute-ALS} algorithm, adopting both the alternating minimization idea and the EM-type idea, thus making it one of the most time-efficient algorithms.
+It iteratively fills in the missing entries with the current estimate $\hat X$ and solves the low-Frobenius-norm factorization.
+Problem~\eqref{eq:matrix factorization} has also been examined from a Bayesian perspective \citep{salakhutdinov_bayesian_2008, nakajima_theoretical_2011}, as it is equivalent to maximizing the posterior of $A,B$ under Gaussian priors.

-Besides viewing SSI data as a matrix $X$, there are several other ways to formulate the reconstruction problem statistically.
-First, we can view it as a vector time series, where on each day $t$, a length-$m$ vector $\bx_t$ represents the SSI measurements across $m$ channels.
-This structure allows linear multivariate autoregressive state-space (MARSS \citealp{holmes_marss_2012, kohn_fixed_1983, aoki_chapter_2013b, anderson_chapter_1979}) model to be applied to estimate the missing data.
-The uncertainty can be obtained by model-based variance estimation or empirically through Bootstrap.
-Both methods have considerable computational cost (see Section~\ref{app:marss}).